 In Brazil, he was the president of the regional branch of Juventude Democratas for Minas Gerais between 2006 and 2013.
 In the national level, he was vice-president (2009 to 2014) and coordinator for students’ affairs (2007 to 2011), being candidate twice to the presidency of Brazil’s national union of students.

-Currently, he holds a scholarship from the German government (Helmut-Schmidt-Program) for doing a Master in Public Economics, Law and Politics at the Leuphana Universität Lüneburg.
-His research focus is on the concept of liberalism for parties and their members in Latin America.
+Before starting his PhD program, he had a scholarship from the German government (Helmut-Schmidt-Program) for the Master in Public Economics, Law and Politics at the Leuphana Universität Lüneburg.
+His research focused on the concept of liberalism for parties and their members in Latin America.

 In the past, he has graduated in Economics at the Universidade Federal de São João del-Rei and completed a Master’s degree in Public Management and Society at the Universidade Federal de Alfenas.
-Additionally, he was a lecturer of the Instituto Federal de São Paulo in Jundiaí, teaching Economics, Financial Mathematics, Corporate Governance and Applied Computing.
+Additionally, he was a lecturer of the Instituto Federal de São Paulo in Jundiaí, teaching Economics, Financial Mathematics, Corporate Governance and Applied Computing, further than teaching Public Policy at the Master in Economics of the Centro de Estudios Superiores Manuel Ayau (Spain) and Universidad Francisco Marroquin (Guatemala).